Give to at least one of the following Mission Personnel

 Randy Joe Hildebrant

 General Advance #982961

 Serving God's County Cooperative Parish in Newberry, MI.

-Randy Hildebrant is a Church and Community Worker and assigned to God’s Country Cooperative Parish in the Detroit Annual Conference .
-Randy has served as a Church and Community worker for 13 years, serving the Rural Revitalization Project of the Elkhorn Valley District in the Nebraska Conference and the Jubilee Project, an Appalachian ministry based in Sneedville, Tennessee in the Holston Annual Conference.
+Randy Hildebrant is a Church and Community Worker and assigned to God’s Country Cooperative Parish in the Michigan Annual Conference .
+Randy has served as a Church and Community worker at the Rural Revitalization Project of the Elkhorn Valley District in the Nebraska Conference and the Jubilee Project, an Appalachian ministry based in Sneedville, Tennessee in the Holston Annual Conference.
 He has a strong commitment to rural ministry and a commitment to bring self-esteem, hope and faith to all God's children throughout the vast parish.